thudjek/CleanWebApiTemplate/README.md

 I found that most of the time some (or most likely all) of the next things help:
 * delete and restart docker containers
-* close project and delete .vs, bin and obj folders
+* close solution and delete .vs, bin and obj folders
 * delete docker volumes used by this project and allow them to be recreated